LayeredCraft/dynamodb-distributed-lock/README.md

             // and this constant value refers to its name
             // this causes the telemetry system to collect metrics emitted during lock operations .AddMeter(DynamoDb.DistributedLock.Metrics.MetricNames.MeterName)
+            // Views can be used to filter out any metrics you do not want to collect
+            // while still collecting all metrics from the Meter .AddView(DynamoDb.DistributedLock.Metrics.MetricNames.LockReleaseTimer, MetricStreamConfiguration.Drop)
             // Configure your preferred exporter, e.g., OpenTelemetry Protocol (OTLP) .AddOtlpExporter(options => options.Endpoint = otlpEndpoint)
     );